-Access to care was mentioned frequently throughout the Sharp Diabetes Health Educator, Sharp Cancer Navigators and Social Worker, and Sharp Senior Health Center focus groups as well.
-Please see the findings for Aging Concerns, Diabetes, and Cancer for specific feedback on access to care and its connection to these identified health needs.
+Access to care was mentioned frequently throughout the Sharp Diabetes Health Educator, Sharp Mary Birch Hospital for Women & Newborns (SMBHWN) Social Workers & Case Managers, Sharp Cancer Navigators and Social Worker, and Sharp Senior Health Center focus groups as well.
+Please see the findings for Aging Concerns, Diabetes, Maternal and Prenatal Care, including High-Risk Pregnancy and Cancer for specific feedback on access to care and its connection to these identified health needs.